Skip to content

 For technical documentation, please see the NeMo Framework User Guide.

-All NeMo models are trained with Lightning and training is automatically scalable to 1000s of GPUs.
+All NeMo models are trained with Lightning.
+Training is automatically scalable to 1000s of GPUs.

-NeMo's Transformer based LLM and Multimodal models leverage NVIDIA Transformer Engine for FP8 training on NVIDIA Hopper GPUs and leverages NVIDIA Megatron Core for scaling transformer model training.
+NeMo Transformer-based LLMs and MMs utilize NVIDIA Transformer Engine for FP8 training on NVIDIA Hopper GPUs, while leveraging NVIDIA Megatron Core for scaling Transformer model training.

-NeMo LLMs can be aligned with state of the art methods such as SteerLM, DPO and Reinforcement Learning from Human Feedback (RLHF), see NVIDIA NeMo Aligner for more details.
+NeMo LLMs can be aligned with state-of-the-art methods such as SteerLM, Direct Preference Optimization (DPO), and Reinforcement Learning from Human Feedback (RLHF).
+See NVIDIA NeMo Aligner for more information.

-NeMo LLM and Multimodal models can be deployed and optimized with NVIDIA Inference Microservices (Early Access).
+NeMo LLMs and MMs can be deployed and optimized with NVIDIA Inference Microservices (Early Access), in short, NIMs.

-We have extensive tutorials that can be run on Google Colab or with our NGC NeMo Framework Container. and we have playbooks for users that want to train NeMo models with the NeMo Framework Launcher.
+We have extensive tutorials that can be run on Google Colab or with our NGC NeMo Framework Container.
+We also have playbooks for users who want to train NeMo models with the NeMo Framework Launcher.

-For advanced users that want to train NeMo models from scratch or finetune existing NeMo models we have a full suite of example scripts that support multi-GPU/multi-node training.
+For advanced users who want to train NeMo models from scratch or fine-tune existing NeMo models, we have a full suite of example scripts that support multi-GPU/multi-node training.

 Key Features